zihengjackchen/zihengjackchen.com/content/about/index.md

 author = "Ziheng Chen"
 +++

-### MS student seeking an internship in software engineering for Summer 2024
+### MS student in Computer Engineering seeking an internship in software engineering for Summer 2024 (no sponsorship needed)

-I am a first-year graduate student pursuing a Master's degree in Computer Engineering at the University of Illinois Urbana-Champaign (UIUC).
-I am affiliated with the [DEPEND Research Group](https://depend.csl.illinois.edu/) at UIUC and actively engaged in research.
-My academic interests includes *autonomous vehicles*, *machine learning*, *cloud computing*, and *computer vision*.
+I am a first-year graduate student pursuing a Master’s in Computer Engineering at the University of Illinois Urbana-Champaign (UIUC).
+I am affiliated with the DEPEND Research Group at UIUC and actively engaged in research.
+My academic interests include autonomous vehicles, machine learning, cloud computing, and computer vision.

-I enjoy exploring new things, whether it's trying out different restaurants or tinkering with technology.
-I'm really good at spotting problems and trying to make them better.
-I also have fun taking apart and putting together electronic devices like keyboards, computers, and car radios.
+I enjoy exploring new things, whether trying different restaurants or using technology.
+I’m good at spotting problems and trying to make them better.
+I also enjoy taking apart and putting together electronic devices like keyboards, computers, and car radios.

-When I'm driving, I like to listen to podcasts about staying healthy and discovering new music.
-It's all about having fun and learning new things!
+I listen to podcasts about staying healthy and discovering new music when driving.
+It’s all about having fun and learning new things!

 {{< rawhtml >}}
 <br/>